fined-nsu/CherokeeLanguageStudyTool/README.md

 ### Requirements Analysis

-Requirements analysis information can be found in the [Requirements Analysis.md][Requirements Analysis] file located in the [Documentation][Documentation Folder]
+Requirements analysis information can be found in the [Requirements Analysis.md][Requirements Analysis] file located in the [Documentation folder][Documentation Folder].

 ## Table of Contents
 1. [Installation][README Installation Header]